fhirschmann/bootkon/content/devex/labs/1_devex_gemini_cli.md

 The Gemini CLI is effective for backend refactoring by assisting in the migration of legacy framework code to modern alternatives or helping restructure monolithic services into more manageable microservice components.
 It can analyze server-side logic to suggest improved database query patterns or more efficient API endpoint designs, ensuring performance and scalability are maintained or enhanced.

 Modify the backend to save conversion requests in memory.
+If the CLI asks to run the app, choose `No`, as we need to run it interactively.

 ```bash
 Store requests in memory and create a page to display conversion history.
 Add links on all pages to view the history.